facebookresearch/polymath/CHANGE_PR.md

   - Allows injecting different `EngineStrategy` implementations dynamically.
   - Replaces the hardcoded use of `CBMCEngineStrategy` in the main logic.

+- **Moved libCST parsing and type analysis into the engine layer**
+  - The engine is now responsible for preprocessing and constraint extraction.
+  - Removed `collect_pyre_type_information` flag from `LogicAgent`
+  - Enables supporting backends that do not rely on libCST, such as Prolog.

+---

+### LogicPy Constraint Generator Improvements

+- **Improved variable naming hygiene in `LogicPyCConstraintGenerator`
+  - Introduced a forbidden_nouns list with C reserved keywords: ["long", "short", "double"]
+  - When such names are used, a trailing underscore is appended.

 ---

 ### Solution Comparator System